Translate

 This course has an emphasis on Occupational Health and Safety and the practical aspects of construction.
 Students learn basic bricklaying, rendering, tiling, brick paving and general construction skills.

-Skills learnt such as using hand tools, working in a team, workplace communication and cleaning up after making a mess are all transferable to a vast number of future employment possibilities.
+Skills learnt, such as using hand tools, working in a team, workplace communication and cleaning up after making a mess, are all transferable to a vast number of future employment possibilities.

 Beauty – BSB10120 Certificate I in Workplace Skills

-SIR10116 – Certificate I in Retail Services
+Retail – BSB10120 Certificate I in Workplace Skills

 This qualification provides a pathway to work in a variety of industry sectors and business contexts.
-Individuals with this qualification are able to perform roles such as frontline team member.
+Individuals with this qualification are able to perform roles such as a frontline team member.

 ACM20121 – Certificate II Animal Care (partial completion)

 Some of our courses are offered under a third-party arrangement with South Metropolitan TAFE (RTO Code 52787).
-South Metropolitan TAFE is responsible for the quality assurance of the training and assessment and the issue of certificates on successful completion.
+South Metropolitan TAFE is responsible for the quality assurance of the training and assessment, and the issue of certificates on successful completion.

 Workplace Learning

-As part of their program the majority of students are required to do 1 day per week of Workplace Learning (WPL) for 10 weeks during Terms 2 and 3.
-Their work right log book is a necessary component of their course and will be checked weekly by the WPL team and the students’ teachers.
+As part of their program, the majority of students are required to do 1 day per week of Workplace Learning (WPL) for 10 weeks during Terms 2 and 3.
+Their work right logbook is a necessary component of their course and will be checked weekly by the WPL team and the students’ teachers.

 We will be checking the logging of hours as well as the information about their tasks completed during the day.
-Doing work place learning is an opportunity for the year 11 and 12 students to put into practice the skills learnt during their VET courses and the 9 Employability skills.
+Doing workplace learning is an opportunity for the year 11 and 12 students to put into practice the skills learnt during their VET courses and the 9 Employability skills.